doondigangadhar30/HangmanGame/README.md

 # Telugu Hero Hangman Game 🎮

 Welcome to the **Telugu Hero Hangman Game**!
 This is a classic Hangman game where you guess the names of famous Telugu cinema heroes.
-Every correct guess saves the man from hanging, while every wrong guess brings him closer to doom!
-Test your knowledge of Telugu cinema and try to save the day by guessing the hero's name before it's too late.

 ## Table of Contents 📖